Welcome to DoTBot, an AI chatbot that the Department of Transport (DoT) is trialling.

 The WA Government is reforming the tow truck industry in WA.

-The Government has tasked the Department of Transport (DoT) with developing a regulatory strategy for the towing industry based on the outcomes of the community consultation.
+The Government tasked the Department of Transport (DoT) with developing a regulatory strategy for the towing industry based on the outcomes of the community consultation.

 The more you know, the better the tow